pcatarino88/football_scout/README.md

 ## 🔮 Future Improvements

-- **Optimize 'Market Value' scraping** to run in public environments

 - **Create a new view with 'Player Detailed Stats'** that user could enter to know more about a given player

 - **Extend player analysis with time-series** stats - as for now it's limited to one season